SUCCESS at STCC

 Cohort Focus Population

-In line with the legislative intent to improve outcomes for the most vulnerable student populations, the following student populations are actively recruited for MILE and Lead at STCC:
+Aligning the legislative intent to improve outcomes for the most vulnerable student populations, the use of SUCCESS services at STCC among the following populations is actively tracked and encouraged:

 • Minoritized students (i.e., Hispanic or Latino, Black or African American, Cape Verdean, Asian, American Indian or Alaska Native, Native Hawaiian or Other Pacific Islander, and multi-racial students)